liz-miller/AI-GameBot/README.md

 ### The Algorithm:
-The Minimax function is called to check the best move possible for a given depth; it checks all ponds/kings that have available moves starting at a random location (so we wouldnot get the same selection on identical board states).
+The Minimax function is called to check the best move possible for a given depth; it checks all ponds/kings that have available moves starting at a random location (so we would not get the same selection on identical board states).
 Minimax is a recursive algorithm which is used to choose an optimal move for a  player assuming that the other player is also playing optimally .
 There are two    players involved in a game, called MIN and MAX.
 The player MAX tries to get the  highest possible score and MIN tries to get the lowest possible score, i.e., MIN      and MAX try to act opposite of each other.
     1. The initial state is the first layer that defines that the board is blank it’s MAX’s turn to play.